 What's on: Music

-The Manchester University Big Band take the stage for their first concert this year, pushing the ensembles capabilities and featuring soloists from all areas of the band.
-Expect new sounds, rhythms and grooves from this tight-knit group, focussing on the contemporary in big band repertoire.
-Price £10.50 / £6.50 / £3 To book please visit h..
+The Manchester University Big Band returns, pushing the ensemble’s capabilities and featuring soloists from all areas of the band.
+Expect new sounds, rhythms and grooves from this tight-knit group, focusing on the contemporary in big band repertoire.